 Nutrition for 65+ Patients

 Nutrition plays an integral role in many aspects of cancer care, including symptom management and recovery.
 Older adults may be at risk for vitamin and mineral deficiencies that affect nutrition status and warrant therapeutic restrictions and medical nutrition therapy.

 The cost-free services of the 65+ Program’s outpatient dietitian are available to all Memorial Sloan Kettering outpatients.
 The services include initial nutrition counseling, nutrition education, and follow-up assessments.
 Patients are most often counseled on weight management, diabetes education, symptom management, and special diets.

 Nutrition counseling sessions — which may be conducted in person or via a phone consult — provide a review of a patient’s diet history, which includes a discussion of how often the patient eats, changes in weight and appetite, supplement use, and side effects of treatment.
 Nutrition education covers both regular and special diet restrictions.
 Additionally, patients learn about managing symptoms related to cancer and its treatment, such as weight gain/loss, loss of appetite, and the safety and usefulness of dietary supplements.
 Follow-up assessments provide feedback on nutrition status and progress toward nutrition goals as a result of the counseling and education.

 Memorial Sloan Kettering patients who want more information about nutrition for 65+ patients or wish to schedule an appointment can call 212-639-7071 or speak with their doctor or nurse.

 Support for Our Programs

-Generous contributions from the Joachim Silbermann family have supported Memorial Sloan Kettering’s programs for the older cancer patients.
+Generous contributions from the Joachim Silbermann family and the Beatrice and Samuel A. Seaver Foundation have supported Memorial Sloan Kettering’s programs for the older cancer patients.